Registration & Library Privileges

 .
 Do not turn off the computer.

-Printing costs will be assessed at ten cents a page, or twenty cents per page for color copies.
+Printing costs will be assessed at fifteen cents a page, or thirty cents per page for color copies.

 Please feel free to ask for help in choosing the printer, as we have three to choose from.

 Cooperation will be appreciated.
 Observing the guidelines for computer and program use will insure fair and equal access for all who desire to use the computer system.
 These policies are reviewed regularly and patrons may offer suggestions to the staff and/or director.